Bible Edited Out of Film 'Soul Surfer' to Appeal to Non-Christians, Added Back In

 Mandalay Pictures would not to comment directly on the Bible-related filmmaking decisions, but did release a statement to FOX411.

 “Putting a movie together is a long and arduous process that consists of many decisions, big and small, made by many people from development through the film’s release.
-As people who collectively have been involved in making movies for many decades, we are not looking to engage in discussions about the process of the intricate decisions that go into the filmmaking process, but rather have the judged by what appears on the screen,” the studio said.
+As people who collectively have been involved in making movies for many decades, we are not looking to engage in discussions about the process of the intricate decisions that go into the filmmaking process, but rather have the film judged by what appears on the screen,” the studio said.

 is extremely proud of ‘Soul Surfer,’ and we are excited to share this beautiful and inspiring story with the audience.”
 Mandalay